DRS 2022 Conversation, Bilbao:

 - Why is it timely to critique Inclusive Design as a field?
 Are we afraid to question the hero?

 - How critically reflective are we in Inclusive Design as a field?

 - What do we perceive as the dilemmas within Inclusive Design?

 - What voices from outside the field provide critical perspectives to reflect on and assess our field?
 And what are the dilemmas they outline?

 - What might be the overlooked or ignored dilemmas of Inclusive Design – the touchy subjects and taboos?

 - How do we best capture the dilemmas of Inclusive Design and communicate them both within the field and beyond?

-Dong (2020) proposes four stages of ID, based on how the practice has evolved over the decades.
-It could be argued that, as a field, we are at a critically reflective turning point where we are re-evaluating the philosophical roots of ID.
+Dong (2020) proposes four stages of ID based on how the practice has evolved over the decades and Lim, Giacomin and Nickpour (2021) propose ‘Psychosocially inclusive design’, challenging how the theory and practice of inclusive design is still largely focused on physicality of experiences and facilitation of physical accessibility.
+It could be argued that, as a field, we are at a critically reflective turning point with a need to re-evaluate the philosophical roots of ID.
 Questions arise as to whether concepts relating to ‘equality’ and ‘special needs’ are applicable to the practice or whether they depart from it and instead perpetuate underlying social ideologies that ultimately benefit ‘the norm’ (Davidson, 2006; Davis, 2006; 1995).

 Surely, there is no true inclusion since someone will always be excluded, which is why the definition of the Design Council (2008) of ID states “Inclusive Design is a general approach to designing in which designers ensure that their products and services address the needs of the widest possible audience, irrespective of age or ability.”